TheDragon246/ibmcoding/README.md

 Further details about the certificate can be found on [course page at Coursera](https://www.coursera.org/professional-certificates/ibm-data-science)

-This assignments from each course is available in the respective folders.
+This final assignment of each course is available in the respective folders.